VinayakRugvedi/authjs/README.md

 * nexmo
 * twilio

+Having the *dataBaseConfiguration* is mandatory

+You can either choose to have the *mailConfiguration* or the *smsConfiguration* or both of them based on the kind of user-names(email-address/phone-number) you are willing to encourage

 [Click here for more detailed information](https://github.com/VinayakRugvedi/authjs/blob/master/authConfig.js)

 ### What does authjs provide you..?
 **All the functions provided by authjs returns a promise and always consumes arguments of type string**

 The following represents the set of functions available as of now...
-Make sure you pass the email and phone number in the right format
+**Make sure you pass the email and phone number in the right format

-Phone number format : (+)(country code)(phone number including area code), with no special characters apart from '+'
+Phone number format : (+)(country code)(phone number including area code), with no special characters apart from '+'**

 Example : +91XXXXXXXXXX
 The following will be considered invalid : (91) XXXXXXXXXX, +91 XXX-XXXX-XXX, +91 (XXX)XXXX(XXX)...